-The outdoor prayer space of the mosque consists of a raised five-bay portico enveloped by an arcade with shorter columns on three sides, forming a double portico.
-The inner portico features muqarnas capitals and is covered with domes, while the outer portico has a shed roof and diamond-cut capitals.
+The double portico has a five bay inner section that fronts the prayer hall which is enveloped on three sides by an outer section with lower columns.
+The inner section features muqarnas capitals and is covered with domes, while the outer section has a shed roof and diamond-cut capitals.
 Iron screens placed between the outer columns separate the double portico from the forecourt, limiting entry to a carved marble doorway inside the central bay.
-The tall mosque portal is centered on the portico façade and crowned by an inscriptive plaque and a large triangular panel with a mirrored inscription highlighted in gold.
+The tall mosque portal is centered on the portico façade and crowned by an inscription plaque and a large triangular panel with a mirrored inscription highlighted in gold.
 Without the portico, the mosque measures thirty one and a half meters by twenty six meters on the exterior.

-Inside, the tall nave of the prayer hall is covered by a central dome measuring thirteen meters in diameter, braced by two semi domes of the same radius to the northwest and southeast.
+Inside, the prayer hall is divided into a central nave and two side aisles, much like Byzantine church design.
+The tall nave is covered by a central dome measuring thirteen meters in diameter, braced by two semi domes of the same radius to the northwest and southeast.
 Like at the Hagia Sophia, the lateral thrust of the dome is asymmetrically countered with grand arches in the other two directions, requiring the placement of heavy flying buttresses on the exterior.
 Double-story galleries flank the nave on all sides except for qibla where the shallow mihrab apse projects into the cemetery behind the mosque, covered with a small semi-dome.
 The vertical loads of the dome are transferred via pendentives onto four massive piers built into the gallery arcades.
 The nave is illuminated from the top with rings of windows pierced into the base of the dome and the semi-domes, and from clerestory windows inside the tympana of the dome arches.
 Two tiers of casements bring light and air into the galleries; both tiers are topped by arched windows featuring colored glass set in plaster.
 A continuous stone cornice envelops the interior at the springing of the dome arches, adding stability to the structure as well as creating a catwalk for maintenance.

-On the qibla wall, the rectangular mihrab apse is covered entirely with floral Iznik tiles and inscriptive tile panels.
+On the qibla wall, the rectangular mihrab apse is covered entirely with Iznik tiles featuring floral designs and inscriptions.
 Four plaster windows inside the apse and two others set high on the qibla wall feature intricate colored glass compositions containing floral arabesques and inscriptions.
 The marble mihrab is adorned simply with a muqarnas hood, while the sides of the marble minbar are carved with arabesques painted in gold.
-The muezzin's platform (müezzin mahfili) is located across the minbar to the right of the entrance, and is carried over eight marble columns.
+The muezzin's platform (müezzin mahfılı) is located across the minbar to the right of the entrance, and is carried over eight marble columns.
 Interior walls of the galleries and all vaulted surfaces are covered with white plaster and painted in sections with floral arabesques.
-Inscriptive medallions adorn the apex of tall dome and the pendentives of the central dome.
+Inscription medallions adorn the apex of tall dome and the pendentives of the central dome.
 The cut-stone construction of the gallery arcades and the qibla wall are left exposed.